mozilla/REALISE-Performance/data_annotation_platform/README.md

 Below are some thoughts that may help make sense of the codebase.

-* AnnotateChange is a web application build on the Flask framework.
+* Perf Annotation Changer is a web application build on the Flask framework.
 See [this excellent tutorial](https://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-i-hello-world) for an introduction to Flask.
 The [flask.sh](./flask.sh) shell script loads